-Ada's health suffered, however, after a bout of cholera in 1837.
+Lovelace's health suffered, however, after a bout of cholera in 1837.
 She had lingering problems with asthma and her digestive system.
 Doctors gave her painkillers, such as laudanum and opium, and her personality began to change.
 She reportedly experienced mood swings and hallucinations.

-Ada Lovelace's contributions to the field of computer science were not discovered until the 1950s.
+Lovelace's contributions to the field of computer science were not discovered until the 1950s.
 Her notes were reintroduced to the world by B.V.
 Bowden, who republished them in Faster Than Thought: A Symposium on Digital Computing Machines in 1953.
 Since then, Ada has received many posthumous honors for her work.
 In 1980, the U.S. Department of Defense named a newly developed computer language "Ada," after Lovelace.